 What I try to do in my articles and blogs is to scour scientific papers for practical beekeeping applications, and to sort through the advice, opinion, and conjecture found in the bee magazines and on the Web, taking no positions other than to provide accurate information to Joe Beekeeper.

 I regularly update the articles on this site as new information becomes available, and solicit constructive criticism or comments.
 Perhaps the best venue for such discussion is at the Informed Discussion of Beekeeping Issues and Bee Biology.
 Be sure to subscribe to updates, and I’ll email you monthly when I add content to the site http://scientificbeekeeping.com/scientific-beekeeping-newsletter/

 Please Donate Here

+It is the appreciative feedback that I receive from beekeepers (and researchers) worldwide is what keeps me going (thank you).
 If you find this website to be of value, please support it (and my independent research projects) with your donations.
 You can donate via Paypal here: